Alden Global Capital: MediaNews Group

 Under the acquisition plan, MediaNews Group debt fell to $165 million from about $930 million.
 Senior lenders under the deal were to swap debt for stock.
 MediaNews Group came out of bankruptcy in March 2010 under the majority ownership of its lenders.
 The appointees to the MediaNews board were replaced by new directors representing the stockholders group led by Alden Global Capital.
 Several interim executive positions were also filled by people related to Alden or its parent, Smith Management LLC.

 Tribune Publishing

 In May 2021, Tribune Publishing finalized its sale to Alden, after having announced in February 2021 that it intended to pursue this path.
 Alden's purchase price was $635 million, or $17.25 per share.
-Tribune Publishing publishes nine major metropolitan dailies.
-These include the Chicago Tribune, the New York Daily News, and The Baltimore Sun.
+Tribune Publishing published nine major metropolitan dailies.
+These included the Chicago Tribune, the New York Daily News, and The Baltimore Sun.
+The Daily News was transferred by Alden into a separate Alden-owned company, Daily News Enterprises, upon the close of the deal.
+Alden first became involved with Tribune Publishing in 2019, when they paid $117.9 million to Michael Ferro for his 25.2-percent stake.

-Alden began its acquisition of Tribune Publishing in 2019, when they paid $117.9 million to Michael Ferro for his 25.2-percent stake.
+Alden sold The Baltimore Sun in January 2024 to David D. Smith, executive chairman of Sinclair Inc. The purchase price was not immediately disclosed.